 Multinational Team: The FAF is made up of people from many different countries.
-From the characters we meet, Jack is British, Rei is Japanese, Tom John is Native American, and Cooley & Foss are also Americans.
-General Laitume's ethnicity is not specified, but his first name in the novel is "Gibril" which is the Arabic version of "Gabriel."
+From the characters we meet, Jack is British, Rei is Japanese, Tom John is a Canadian Native American, and Cooley & Foss are Americans.
+General Gibril Laitume's ethnicity is not specified, but his first name is the Arabic version of "Gabriel."
 That, coupled with his darker complexion in the anime indicates he may be of Middle Eastern descent.
 Ansel Rombert is probably German, and the novel also has a few other Japanese characters, such as 2nd Lt.
 Amata, 2nd Lt.
 Yagashira, & Akira Katsuragi from the Intelligence Forces.
 Finally, the second novel also has a French chef as a minor character.

 No Social Skills: Rei, and by extension all the pilots of Boomerang Squadron.
 Their job really does demand a strong emotional detachment from the rest of the FAF's people, considering they end up watching fellow pilots die and are required not to react to it.
 The result is that even when off-duty, they say very little and emote even less.

 Nuclear Weapons Taboo: Very strongly averted, especially for a Japanese series.
 Nuclear weapons are shown and explicitly identified as such regularly, and both sides have them.